 By considering this fact and we can see the variance of the estimation decreases by increasing the number of pseudo observations.
 The predictive distribution for a new observation, which is the distribution of unseen data given observed data and priors, can be written using and :

 An explanatory example of the above discussion can be seen in language modeling.
 A language model assigns a probability to a document.
-One simple unigram language model (e.g. bag of words) is a multinomial language model.
+One simple unigram language model is a multinomial language model (e.g. bag of words).
 If we define the language model for a document (D) as πD then for a sequence of independent terms we can write:

 In this equation each is a multinomial distribution.

 As a simple example, consider a search engine application where we have some number of documents and a goal of finding the most relevant documents given a “query” of several terms.
 For each document D, we have to compute .
 To compute this probability we have to compute πD for all terms in the query.
-If we use the maximum likelihood solution in , we might get zero probability for a document if one of the terms does not exist in the document.
+If we use the maximum likelihood solution in , we might get a zero probability for a document if one of the terms does not exist in the document.
 Obviously, it is not an acceptable solution for a search engine application.
 On the other hand, estimating πD using a Dirichlet distribution as shown in will solve this problem since it always gives a nonzero probability even if some of the terms are not present in a document.

 Dirichlet Process